josago97/BlazorPokedex/README.md

 # BlazorPokedex
-A pokédex app made with blazor and web assembly
+A pokédex app made with blazor, web assembly and .NET Maui

 Deployed at: https://josago97.github.io/BlazorPokedex/